-House Bill No. by Representative Lacombe amends existing laws regarding deferred presentment transactions and small loans in Louisiana.
-The bill introduces a new definition for the "Consumer Price Index for All Urban Consumers," which is essential for calculating the maximum outstanding principal balance for loans.
-It also revises the maximum amount that can be paid to the issuer of a check in a deferred presentment transaction, increasing it from three hundred fifty dollars to seven hundred dollars.
-Additionally, the bill mandates that the office of financial institutions publish the new maximum outstanding principal balance annually, based on the Consumer Price Index.
+This bill amends and reenacts certain provisions of Louisiana's laws regarding deferred presentment transactions and small loans.
+It introduces a new definition for the "Consumer Price Index for All Urban Consumers," which is the index published by the United States Bureau of Labor Statistics.
+The bill also revises the maximum amount that can be paid to the issuer of a check in a deferred presentment transaction, increasing it from three hundred fifty dollars to seven hundred dollars.
+Additionally, it mandates that the office of financial institutions publish a new maximum outstanding principal balance each year, calculated based on the Consumer Price Index.

 Furthermore, the bill includes a new provision that prohibits licensees from reporting any negative information about their customers to credit bureaus or credit reporting services.
-This aims to protect consumers from potential harm to their credit scores due to deferred presentment transactions or small loans.
-The bill also maintains the existing fee structure for these transactions, allowing a fee of up to sixteen and seventy-five one hundredths percent of the check's face amount, while eliminating previous caps on fees for small loans.
+This aims to protect consumers from potential harm to their credit scores due to their participation in deferred presentment transactions or small loans.
+Overall, the bill seeks to enhance consumer protections while also updating the financial regulations surrounding these types of transactions.

 HB582 Engrossed: 9:3(2), 9:4(A)(1)